Magnum Arena consists of two independent game tracks with a total area of 1500 sq m. Everything takes place in a historic hall from 1910.

 - Two different game areas designed for specific scenarios.
 There’s also an ability to combine them and play on whole arena simultaneously.

-- Guest room for organization of company meetings, birthdays or stag parties
+- Party rooms for organization of company meetings, birthdays or stag parties

 - Observation deck on the first floor for comfortable observation of the game.

-- Full arena lighting with LED lamps, we also have the opportunity to play using flashlights with lights turned off
+- Full arena lighting with LED lamps, we also have the choice to play using flashlights with lights turned off

 History of the ZNTK hall, which currently houses the Magnum Arena